AllenJerjiss/FuZeCORE.ai/RCAL5DRILLDOWN.md

 -   **Logs:** Collate all relevant log output from the failed run.
 -   **State:** Document the state of the system.
 This includes relevant file permissions, running processes (`ps`, `systemctl status`), network listeners (`lsof`, `netstat`), and environment variables.

-### **Step 3: Map the Execution Flow**
+### **Step 3: Map the Execution Flow & Data Flow**
 -   **Objective:** Build a "bird's-eye view" of the entire workflow to understand the context of the failure.
--   **Action:** Starting from the entry-point script, trace and list every sub-script, function, and external command that is called in the execution path leading to the failure.
+-   **Action (Control Flow):** Starting from the entry-point script, trace and list every sub-script, function, and external command that is called in the execution path leading to the failure.
 Read the *full contents* of every script in this path to understand its role and logic.
+-   **Action (Data Flow):** For each interface between scripts/functions, document the data being passed.
+Note how `stdout` from one script is used by another, how environment variables are set and consumed, and how arguments are passed and parsed.

 ## **Phase 2: Analysis & Hypothesis**

 ### **Step 4: Synthesize the Causal Chain**
 -   **Objective:** Explicitly document the end-to-end logic of the workflow as a cause-and-effect narrative.
 -   **Action:** Write a step-by-step story of the intended behavior.
 Example: "1.
-The `main` script calls the `clean` script.
-2. The `clean` script is designed to stop all `systemd` services.
-3. The `main` script then calls the `install` script..."
+The `main` script calls `get_endpoints.sh`.
+2. `get_endpoints.sh` is designed to output a list of URLs, one per line.
+3. The `main` script reads this list into a variable and loops through it, calling `curl` on each URL."
--   **Identify Contradictions:** Based on the narrative and the evidence, explicitly look for potential logical contradictions, race conditions, or fragile assumptions between steps.
+-   **Identify Contradictions:** Based on the narrative and the evidence, explicitly look for potential logical contradictions, race conditions, or fragile assumptions between steps. *Pay close attention to mismatches in data format between what a script produces and what the consuming script expects.*

 ### **Step 5: Formulate a Root Cause Hypothesis**
 -   **Hypothesis:** Formulate a single, testable hypothesis that explains how a specific contradiction or flaw leads to the observed symptom.
 -   **Desk Check (Simulation):** Manually trace the script's execution path with the evidence gathered.
-For each step, document the values of relevant variables and positional parameters (`$1`, `$2`, etc.).
+For each step, document the values of relevant variables and positional parameters (`$1`, `$2`, etc.), paying special attention to values passed *across script boundaries*.
 Pinpoint the *exact line* where the script's actual state diverged from the expected state.
 This is the **Implementation Flaw**.
 -   **Root Cause Declaration:**
     -   **Implementation Flaw:** The specific line or block of code that is incorrect.
-    -   **Reasoning Flaw:** The flawed assumption or knowledge gap that led to the incorrect code being written in the first place.
+    -   **Reasoning Flaw:** The flawed assumption or knowledge gap that led to the incorrect code being written in the first place (e.g., "Assuming `grep` output will always be a single line").
 This is the true **Root Cause**.

 ### **Step 6: Challenge the Hypothesis**
 -   **The Counter-Factual:** Ask, "What is the most likely *alternative* explanation?"
 Use the evidence from the Desk Check to prove why that alternative is incorrect.
 This step is crucial to prevent confirmation bias.